aspose-total/Aspose.Total-Products/total/en/android-java/conversion/powerpoint-to-json/_index.md

 ---
-title: Convert POWERPOINT to JSON Format in Android via Java
+title: Convert POWERPOINT to JSON Format in Android Apps
-description: Convert POWERPOINT to JSON format in Android via Java without using using Microsoft Excel or PowerPoint
+description: Convert POWERPOINT to JSON format in Android Apps without using using Microsoft Excel or PowerPoint
 url_ignore: /android-java/conversion/powerpoint-to-json/
 family: total
 platformtag: android-java